mothur/mothur.github.io/_wiki/esophageal_community_analysis.md

 We need to generate a distance matrix and phylogenetic tree to perform most of the analyses we would like to do in mothur.
 First, we need to generate an alignment of the 710 16S rRNA gene sequences.
 For this tutorial we will use mothur.
-Be sure that you are in the \"Esophagus\" folder and get a copy of your favorite [alignment database](alignment_database) and put it in the same folder as well.
+Be sure that you are in the "Esophagus" folder and get a copy of your favorite [alignment database](alignment_database) and put it in the same folder as well.
 Go ahead and fire up mothur.
 First, we will [ align the